tim1737/HP-Elitebook-850-G7-Hackintosh/README.md

 - and the rest

 ## Not working:
-- sleep(someone can earn money, someone does not)
+- sleep(someone may work and someone may not, an accident)